Update: Read Sabrina Jalees’ original posts on marketing topics here:

 Most in blogland know by now the provocative tale of the Canadian coed dubbed the “Saugeen Stripper.”
 Last week, the first-year University of Western Ontario student stripped nude and gave lapdances to freshmen boys in a bedroom at Saugeen Hall.
 Someone took pictures, and the images have been blogged, e-mailed and otherwise transmitted around the globe and back ever since.
+For the young woman at the center of the controversy, it was “personal branding” at its worst.

 Sabrina Jalees of the Toronto Star has penned a remarkable column, both humorous and insightful, about the Saugeen Stripper case — in which she questions the new “Era of Skank” and the media’s role in its emergence.
+(Update: apparently the article is no longer available on the Star’s site, which probably explains why so many visitors come here to learn about the story.)

 No one pays to see Girls Gone Mild